-The Consignor is responsible for an entry fee as well as a Seller’s commission (see contracts for exact percentage per event).
+The Consignor is responsible for an entry fee as well as a Seller’s commission (see contracts for exact percentage).
 The entry fee is determined by the day of your Auction Lot.

 You can submit up to 12.
 GPK Auctions requires 5 photos; however the INVENTORY section of our website can hold up to 12.
-Please keep the following in mind when taking photos – DO: Clean car – take photos outside in good light – be aware of the background.
-DON’T take photos in a garage – DON’T place trophies in photo – DON’T have people in or around the car.
+Please keep the following in mind when taking photos – DO: Clean vehicle – DO: take photos outside in good light – DO: be aware of the background.
+DON’T: take photos in a garage – DON’T: place trophies in photo – DON’T: have people in or around the vehicle.

 Your vehicle can be transported to the event or you can cruise on down yourself.
 GPK Auctions is proud to have McCollister's Transport available for all of your transportation needs.